 ≥ 35 inches or 89 cm in females

 In 1947, Professor Jean Vague from the University of Marseille, was the first to recognize that the regional distribution of body fat was a more important predictor of risk and metabolic abnormalities than excess fatness in general (3).

-Although Vague’s ideas were initially met with skepticism they were later confirmed by a number of scientific studies.
+Although Vague’s ideas were initially met with skepticism, they were later confirmed by scientific studies.

 Studies have shown that the accumulation of belly fat is associated with several disease conditions such as type 2 diabetes, lipid disorders, high blood pressure, cardiovascular disease and some types of cancer.
 Most of these studies have used waist circumference to define central obesity although some have directly assessed visceral fat by using modern imaging techniques.

 Insulin Resistance and Type 2 Diabetes

 Insulin resistance is defined as a diminished response to a given concentration of insulin and is associated with increased risk of type 2 diabetes.